Confidence-aware Self-Semantic Distillation on Knowledge Graph Embedding: Experiments

-where $\mathbb{I}(\cdot)$ is the indicator function, and $k=1,3$ and $10$.
-Knowledge graph embedding models perform better on link prediction tasks when they obtain the higher value of MRR and H@k.
+Following prior work \cite{liu2023iterde}, we measure the performance of knowledge graph embedding models on link prediction tasks by Mean Reciprocal Ranks (MRR), H@10 and H@1 metrics.

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}

-We implement all baselines with the proposed ISD strategy in PyTorch.
-All experiments on four datasets are conducted on one NVIDIA GeForce GTX 2080ti (11GB) GPU.
-For general link prediction experiments, we set the batch size to 512 and utilize Adam \cite{Adam} optimizer.
+We implement all models with the proposed CSD strategy in PyTorch.
+All experiments are conducted on an NVIDIA GeForce GTX 4090 GPU(24GB).
+For general link prediction experiments, we utilize the Adam \cite{Adam} optimizer.
 Batch normalization \cite{BN} and dropout \cite{dropout} are used to mitigate over-fitting.
-To investigate the model performance in the low dimension space, we set the embedding dimension to 100 and 200.
-Note that TuckER and LowFER set relation embedding dimension to 30 on WN18RR in original papers, and we follow them.
-Other detailed parameter settings are as follows.
-We set learning rate to 0.001, decay rate to 0.99, label smoothing rate to 0.1, dropout1 to 0.3, dropout2 to 0.2, dropout3 to 0.3 for DistMult and ComplEx on four datasets.
-The parameter settings of TuckER and LowFER are identical to their original papers.
-We train no more than 1500 epochs for each knowledge graph model.
-For the detailed ISD strategy implementation, we set the temperature to $10^m$ and select $m = 5$ for model distillation.
-We make $\beta$ decay over training epochs to take advantage of the temporal attentiveness in Eq. (\ref{eq5}):
+To investigate the model performance in the low-dimension space, we set the embedding dimensions to 25 and 100.
+Other detailed parameter settings are approximately identical to their original papers.
+All results of * are retrieved from the paper of DualDE~\cite{DualDE} or IterDE~\cite{liu2023iterde}.
+We trained 500 epochs for each knowledge graph model.
+For the CSD strategy, we set $L$ to $125$, select $k = 50, \gamma=0.25$ for 25 dimensions and $k=200, \gamma=0.1$ for 100 dimensions.
+We search the value of $\beta$ and $\lambda$ in the interval $(0, 1)$.
+For every sub-training process, $\beta$ will be reset to the initial setting value and decay over training epochs to take advantage of the temporal attentiveness.
+The value of $\beta$ multiplied by $(1-ep/EP)$ at the beginning of $ep$-th epoch in this sub-training process, where $EP$ is the total number of epochs for each sub-training process.